ajith1989/twinsight-ai/README.md

-# TwinsightAI
+# TwinSight AI

-TwinsightAI is an advanced AI-powered platform designed to enhance operational resilience and incident management through intelligent analysis and recommendations.
+TwinSight AI is an advanced AI-powered platform designed to enhance operational resilience and incident management through intelligent analysis and recommendations.

 ## 🌟 Features